vtdinh13/huberman-agent/README.md

 ![qdrant](https://img.shields.io/badge/Qdrant-v1.16-DC244C.svg?style=flat&)

 ## Introduction
-The Huberman Lab podcast consistently ranks in the top 5 across Apple and Spotify in the Health, Fitness, and Science categories, with over 7 million YouTube subscribers.
-While unequivocally popular, the episodes are long and often not easy to digest.
-Each episode averages 120 minutes and the longest episode, featuring Dr. Andy Galpin on "Optimal Protocols to Build Strength and Muscle," runs 279 minutes — that’s over 4.5 hours!
+The Huberman Lab podcast consistently ranks in the top 5 across Apple and Spotify in the Health, Fitness, and Science categories, with over seven million YouTube subscribers.
+While unequivocally popular, the episodes are long and often difficult to digest.
+Each episode averages 120 minutes, and the longest episode, featuring Dr. Andy Galpin on "Optimal Protocols to Build Strength and Muscle", runs 279 minutes  -- that's more than 4.5 hours!

-The podcast offers both knowledge and valuable tools that could improve our lives, but this content is hidden in excessively long episodes.
-An agentic system addresses this gap by acting as a personalized coach that extracts content from the podcast's knowledge base to recommend actionable tools that users can immediately implement.
-By grounding recommendations in evidence-based research and expert interviews from the podcast, the system ensures that recommendations are both scientifically sound and immediately actionable.
+The podcast offers evidenced-based insights and practical tools, but that information is hidden in excessively long episodes.
+This project addresses this gap by building an agentic system that acts as a personalized coach, surfaces relevant knowledge from the podcast archive, searches the web for the latest research on a requested topic, and recommends actionable takeaways.
+By grounding responses in expert interviews and the latest research, the agent can offer guidance and recommendations that are both scientifically sound and immediately actionable.

-This project introduces the Podcast Research AI Agent.
-Audio files were downloaded via RSS and transcribed with Faster Whisper.
-Transcriptions are subsequently chunked using a sliding window approach and embedded using Hugging Face's Sentence Transformer model `all-MPNet-base-v2`.
-The final product utilizes the Qdrant vector database to store the knowledge base; however Elasticsearch was explored and code is provided for local implementation.
+This repository introduces the Podcast Research AI Agent.
+Audio files are downloaded via RSS, transcribed with Faster Whisper, chunked with a sliding window, and embedded with Hugging Face's Sentence Transformer model `all-MPNet-base-v2`.
+The Streamlit UI utilizes the Qdrant cloud, but Elasticsearch was explored and code to use the local database remains available.

-The Pydantic framework and PydanticAI SK were used to develop the AI Agent.
-With OpenAI's `gpt-4o-mini` as the underlying brain, the Research Agent was given the following tools: search the knowledge base, fetch the latest research articles, and dissect the articles to give a synthesized report of the most up to date research regarding a respective topic.
+The agent is implemented with the Pydantic's BaseModel for strict Python data validation and PydanticAI's Agent class for structured output and agent tooling.
+OpenAI's `gpt-4o-mini` powers the reasoning and the tools given to the agent include: searching the knowledge base, retrieving recent research articles, and summarizing the current state of the research for a requested topic.

-Testing and evaluation combine unit testing with pytest, vibe checking, and a LLM judge.
+Testing and evaluation combine vibe checks, unit tests (pytest), and an LLM judge.

-The diagram below delineates the developmental process and products/services used to develop this Research Agent.
+The diagram below outlines the development flow and supporting services.

 <img src='diagrams/podcast-research-agent-system.png'>

 ## Setup
-1. `uv` was used to manage Python packages and environment.
-To replicate this project, choose either uv or pip.
-This project uses `uv`, so for better chances of reproducibility, use `uv`.
+1. `uv` manages Python packages and the virtual environment.
+To replicate the project you can use either `uv` or `pip`, but using `uv` will match this repository’s workflow most closely.

     *Option 1*: Manage with uv
-      - Install `uv` if you don't have already it.
-See [Astral documentation](!https://docs.astral.sh/uv/getting-started/installation/) for instructions.
+      - Install `uv` if it is not already on your system.
+See the [Astral documentation](!https://docs.astral.sh/uv/getting-started/installation/) for installation steps.
-      - Run `uv sync` on the command line to download all required packages to run this project.
+      - Run `uv sync` to install all required packages.

     *Option 2*: Manage with pip
-      - Run `pip install requirements.txt`.
+      - Run `pip install -r requirements.txt`.
-2. Docker Desktop was used to run the Docker Engine daemon.
+2. Docker Desktop runs the Docker Engine daemon.
-    - Download Docker Desktop if you don't already have it.
-See [dockerdocs](!https://docs.docker.com/desktop/) for instructions.
+    - Download Docker Desktop if needed (refer to the [Docker Desktop docs](!https://docs.docker.com/desktop/)).
-    - Start Docker Desktop to run the Docker Engine daemon.
+    - Start Docker Desktop so the Docker Engine daemon is available.
-    - Run `docker-compose up` to start all services or `docker-compose up -d` to run all services in detached mode so containers start in the background -- this way you can return to the command line and continue working.
+    - Run `docker-compose up` to start every service, or `docker-compose up -d` to run them in detached mode so the containers stay in the background while you continue working in the terminal.
-3. This project cannot run without API keys.
+3. API keys are required.

     *Required keys*

-    - OPENAI models were used.
-Sign up for an [API key from OPEN AI](!https://auth.openai.com/create-account) if you don't already have one.
+    - The agent uses OpenAI models.
+Sign up for an [OpenAI API key](!https://auth.openai.com/create-account) if you don't already have one.
-    - The Brave API was used to develop the web search tool.
-Register for a [Brave API KEY](!https://api-dashboard.search.brave.com/register) here.
+    - The Brave API powers the web search tool.
+Register for a [Brave API key](!https://api-dashboard.search.brave.com/register).

     *Optional keys*

-      - It is enough to run the vector databases locally.
-To upload embeddings to the cloud, obtain an API key from [Elasticsearch](!https://cloud.elastic.co/registration?pg=global&plcmt=nav&cta=205352-primary) or [Qdrant](!https://login.cloud.qdrant.io/u/signup/identifier?state=hKFo2SBfRTd1VlpiZHlTRFJ5a1NoUGp4T20yenJDSzhsUHI4baFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIGsxZ1RDOUc0U2UxMlNjNkdWbktLcXBneEM0em9WMlNJo2NpZNkgckkxd2NPUEhPTWRlSHVUeDR4MWtGMEtGZFE3d25lemc).
+      - Local vector databases are sufficient, but if you want to upload embeddings to the cloud, generate keys from [Elasticsearch](!https://cloud.elastic.co/registration?pg=global&plcmt=nav&cta=205352-primary) or [Qdrant](!https://login.cloud.qdrant.io/u/signup/identifier?state=hKFo2SBfRTd1VlpiZHlTRFJ5a1NoUGp4T20yenJDSzhsUHI4baFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIGsxZ1RDOUc0U2UxMlNjNkdWbktLcXBneEM0em9WMlNJo2NpZNkgckkxd2NPUEhPTWRlSHVUeDR4MWtGMEtGZFE3d25lemc).

 4. API keys are managed via `direnv`.
-API keys are stored in `.env` file with `.envrc` containing dotenv so API keys are loaded automatically.
-Example of a `.env` file:
+Keys live in a `.env` file, and `.envrc` contains `dotenv` so the values load automatically.
+Example:

     ```.env
     OPENAI_API_KEY=openai_api_key_value